behu-kea/python-basics/projects/rock-paper-scissor.md

+## Expert level - *optional*

 ### Player decides number of rounds

-Let the player decide the number of rounds

-## Expert level

-### Player decides number of rounds

-Make it so that two players (person vs person and person vs computer) has to find a winner in each round.
+Make it so that two players (person vs person and person vs computer) has to find a winner.
 No draws, they keep playing until someone has lost!